 Living on Long Island you know how unpredictable the weather can be in the winter.
 Shoveling snow can be unpleasant, but it can also be very dangerous.
-Below are a couple of exercises from your friends at Total Chiropractic Care that can help to avoid a potential accident or injury this season.
+Below are a couple of exercises from your friends at Total Chiropractic Care that can help to avoid a potential accident or injury and help with any pain management this season.

 - Warm-up Exercises

 Before going outside to shovel, perform some simple stretches.
 Touch your toes, do some lunges, and stretch your arms and legs.
 The cold weather can wreak havoc on tight joints and muscles, and warming them up is sure to help tremendously.
 Once you’ve stretched, try walking in place or doing a steady march, and then perform jumping jacks for five to ten minutes.